theinhumaneme/ESP32/docs/initialSetup.md

 Head over to Silicon Labs website - [silabs.com](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers) and install the drivers

 ## Linux Install and Setup
-Download the LINUX `32bits/64bits` as per your device OS.\
+Download the LINUX `32bits/64bits` zip file as per your device OS.\
 Download the `arduino-*.*.*-linux64.tar.xz` to Downloads folder and extract its contents.\
 ```
 # Make a copy of the folder on Desktop